The Son of a Kapenta: Background and promotion

+Singles

+On September 18, 2011, Brymo released the album's lead single "Ara", which was produced by the record producing duo Legendury Beatz.
+"Ara" loosely translates to Wonder and was written six months after he recorded "Good Morning".
+Brymo recorded the song while being under pressure from Chocolate City to submit a single.
+The accompanying music video for "Ara" was directed by the production company Aje Filmworks.
+The video was primarily shown in monochrome with occasional bursts of color.
+Brymo won Best Recording of the Year and was nominated for Best Vocal Performance (Male) for "Ara" at The Headies 2012.

+On April 16, 2012, Brymo released "Good Morning" as the album's second single.
+Its music video was also directed by Aje Filmworks and released on 30 July 2012.
+"Good Morning" was nominated for Best Recording of the Year at The Headies 2013.
+The album's third single, "Go Hard", was released on September 26, 2012.
+Written by Brymo and produced by Jesse Jagz, the song has elements of Azonto and was described as an "energetic dance song".
+On March 28, 2013, Brymo released a documentary-style video for "Omoge Campus", which was filmed in Ibadan.
+The video depicts the story of a NYSC member who misses his significant other.

 Composition

-Conceptually, the album is composed of three chapters: Birth, Dealer and Lover.
-The songs "1986", "Life is too Short", "Ara" and "Now Now" all fall within the Birth category, while "Go Hard", "Omoge Campus", "Rendezvous" and "Akara" fall under Dealer.
+Conceptually, The Son of a Kapenta is composed of three chapters: Birth, Dealer and Lover.
+The songs "1986", "Life is too Short", "Ara", and "Now Now" all fall within the Birth category; the tracks "Go Hard", "Omoge Campus", "Rendezvous", and "Akara" fall under Dealer.
 The album's remaining tracks fit into the Lover category.
-On the album's opener "1986", Brymo is reminiscent about the sacrifices his mother made for him and the pain she went through giving birth to him.
+On the opener "1986", Brymo is reminiscent about the sacrifices his mother made for him and the pain she went through giving birth to him.
 The Mikky Me Joses-produced track "Life is too Short" is a fusion of pop and EDM.
 The infectious track "Ara" fuses Afrobeat and techno.

 In the Jesse Jagz-assisted track "Now Now", Brymo wants his blessings to occur quickly.
 The hip-hop-influenced track "Go Hard" is reminiscent of Timbaland & Magoo's "Drop".
 In the highlife-inspired track "Omoge Campus", Brymo sings about the love he has for a girl on campus.
-In "If You Were Mine", he ponders if his love interest will catch him when he falls.
+In "If You Were Mine", he wonders if his love interest will catch him when he falls.
 The dance track "Your Love" has an electro-pop feel.
 "See Me" has elements of rock music.
 The DMM Oluremi-produced track "We All Need Something" discusses what it takes to be human.

-Singles and other releases

-On September 18, 2011, Brymo released "Ara" as the album's lead single.
-It was produced by the record producing duo Legendury Beatz.
-He told Damiete Braide of The Sun that "Ara" is a slang term that loosely translates to Wonder.
-Brymo recorded the song while being under pressure from Chocolate City to submit a single.
-In an interview with Adeola Adeyemo of BellaNaija in July 2012, he said "Ara" was written six months after he recorded "Good Morning".
-The accompanying music video for "Ara" was released on December 31, 2011; it was directed by the production company Aje Filmworks.
-The video was primarily shown in monochrome with occasional bursts of color.
-Brymo won Best Recording of the Year for "Ara" and was nominated for Best Vocal Performance (Male) at The Headies 2012.

-On April 16, 2012, Brymo released "Good Morning" as the album's second single.
-Its music video was also directed by Aje Filmworks and released on 30 July 2012.
-"Good Morning" was nominated for Best Recording of the Year at The Headies 2013.
-The album's third single "Go Hard" was released on September 26, 2012.
-It was written by Brymo and produced by Jesse Jagz.
-The song was described as an "energetic dance song" and has elements of Azonto.
-On March 28, 2013, Brymo released a documentary-style video for "Omoge Campus".
-It was shot in Ibadan and depicts the story of a NYSC member who is reminiscent about his significant other.